Phala-Network/phala-bounty-tracker/applications/parachain-oracle.md

 ## Milestones
 + **[~2023.01.23]**  (15K)
-  + Phat contract on parachain oracle
+  + Develop a Phat reporter contract on parachain oracle
     - Record Phat reporter + info in parachain oracle registry
     - Send https requests to fetch any data from the web and other parchains via RPC
     - Phat reporter inputs aggregation